efacilitation/eventric/README.md

 ### TodoCommand

-First we need a `CommandAggregate` for our `Todo` which will be responsible for command-handling.
+First we need a `CommandAggregate` for our `Todo` which will be responsible for command-handling

 ```coffeescript
 class TodoCommand extends eventric.CommandAggregateRoot